reyemDarnok/active-learning/README.md

 PELMO does not accept some timings for some crop and scenario combinations.
 If those are defined, PELMO will exit with an error which will be written to the program log and this combination will be skipped in the output.

-### psm.py
+### local.py

-psm.py is a combination of the previous programs and is what you will usually want to use.
+local.py is a combination of the previous programs and is what you will usually want to use when running locally.
 It starts from compound and gap definitions and outputs PELMO PECs.

 #### Arguments